-- Apple restricts the use of Apple Pay in embedded websites.
+Apple restricts the use of Apple Pay on embedded websites.
 When embedded, Apple Pay won't work on the donation form.
-(Because of the first point above, this means that only desktop Safari is impacted by this limitation.)

 Your website must be encrypted (https) for ChurchCenterModal to work.
 On http websites, the donation form will always open in a new browser tab.

-- If for some reason the embedded form doesn't launch, "View Source" of the web page to ensure that those two snippets of code are actually on the page.
+If the embedded form doesn't launch, view the source code of the web page to ensure that those two snippets of code are actually on the page.

-- If your content management system doesn't allow you to edit the <head> of your document, you can put it somewhere else if needed.
+If your content management system doesn't allow you to edit the <head> of your document, you can put it somewhere else.
 Just make sure it comes before the second link snippet.

 Sometimes anchor tags with data attributes may not be usable due to other constraints.
 If a need arises to open the modal programmatically, ChurchCenterModal.open(url) is the perfect escape hatch: